PyCQA/baron/docs/index.rst

 want to know which node it is but not enough to locate the node in the tree.
 Indeed, there can be mutiple identical nodes within the tree.

 That's where :file:`position_to_path` is useful.
-It returns a dictionary in JSON format which contains 3 values:

-* the :file:`path` key contains the path: a list of int and strings which represent either the key to take in a Node or the index in a ListNode (e.g. "target", "value", 0)
+It returns a list of int and strings which represent either the key to take in a Node or the index in a ListNode.
+For example: :file:`["target", "value", 0]`)
-* the :file:`type` key tells the type of the FST node (e.g.
-  "function", "assignment", "class")
-* the :file:`position_in_rendering_list` key is the rendering position of the node compared to its parent node.
-This is especially needed when the character pointed on is actually not a node itself but only a part of a parent node.
-It's a little complicated but don't worry, examples will follow.

 Let's first see the difference between the two functions: